prabhasak/prabhasak.github.io/_pages/about.md

 <br>
 <div style="text-align: justify">

-<b>Hi there!</b> I am an engineering graduate and work in the Supply Chain space as a Consultant at SAP America Inc. based out of the United States.
-I work directly with customers to design, integrate, and configure their networks with the help of SAP Integrated Business Planning (SAP IBP), primarily for demand, inventory, and supply planning.
-Here, I had the opportunity to work in projects with several industries: pharmaceuticals (Johnson & Johnson), auto & parts (General Motors), energy (Suncor), consumer goods (Alicorp), and beverages (The Coca-Cola Company). <br><br>
+<b>Hi there!</b> I am an engineering graduate and work in the Supply Chain space as a Consultant at SAP America Inc., based out of the United States.
+I work with customers to design, integrate, and configure their networks with the help of SAP Integrated Business Planning solution.
+Here, I have the opportunity to work on projects encompassing several industries: pharmaceuticals (Johnson & Johnson), auto parts (General Motors), energy (Suncor), consumer goods (Alicorp), and beverages (The Coca-Cola Company). <br><br>
 <!-- Suncor (integration), Alicorp (demand), J&J (inventory), GM (time-series based supply planning), and The Coca-Cola Company (order-based supply planning) -->

 Prior to SAP, I graduated with a Master of Science in Electrical Engineering from Texas A&M University, specializing in Machine Learning.
 I have since been fascinated by its ever-growing applications in both supply chain planning and outside.
 Explore the <a href="http://prabhasak.github.io/experience">Experience</a> and <a href="http://prabhasak.github.io/projects">Projects</a> pages for more info.
 A pdf link to my resume is <a href="https://prabhasak.github.io/files/Resume_Prabhasa_Kalkur.pdf">here</a> (updated July 2022). <br><br>